isa-nurbek/leet-code-challenges/Strings/01-Easy/07-Semordnilap/README.md

 <details>
 <summary><b>Hint 1</b></summary>

-It can be helpful to convert the input array into a set, so that you can check if a word exists in the list in constant time.
+It can be helpful to convert the input array into a set, so that you can check if a word exists in the list in `constant time`.

 </details>